syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ### Configure diagram component using Web API adaptor

 Now, you can configure the diagram using the **'SfDataManager'** to interact with the created Web API and consume the data appropriately.
-To interact with web api, you need to use WebApiAdaptor.
+To interact with the web api, you need to use WebApiAdaptor.

 ```cshtml
 @using Syncfusion.Blazor.Data